TeodoraDejanu/fav-cities/README.md

 <p align="center"><img src="https://socialify.git.ci/TeodoraDejanu/fav-cities/image?language=1&amp;name=1&amp;owner=1&amp;pattern=Charlie%20Brown&amp;stargazers=1&amp;theme=Dark" alt="project-image"></p>

 <p id="description">The application is about favourite cities.
 Each city can be added to favourites page or deleted from favorites page if that city already exists in it.
-In this application you can search for the name of a certain city and then you can see information about that city such as the weather, temperature, ....This information is accessed through the OpenWeatherMap API</p>
+In this application you can search for the name of a certain city and then you can see information about that city such as the weather, temperature, ....This information is accessed through the OpenWeatherMap API.
+You can also share the information about a city on Whatsapp or Facebook.</p>